-Except for the three core courses (GSEM 608 Advanced Methods of Teaching Bible, GSEM 630 Documentary Research and Writing, and OTST/NTST 612 Biblical Hermeneutics) up to two courses may be taken as Directed Individual Research (DIR) or Directed Individual Study (DIS).
+Except for the three core courses (GSEM 608 Advanced Methods of Teaching Bible, GSEM 630 Documentary Research and Writing, and OTST/NTST 612 Biblical Hermeneutics) up to two courses may be taken as Directed Research or Directed Study.

 Register for the course GSEM 630 Documentary Research and Writing in the very beginning of the course work (first or second semester).
+Students with Applied Theology majors who prefer to do quantitative research may take GSEM 600 Applied Theology Research and Writing in lieu of GSEM 630.
 The grade earned in this course must be a B (3.00) or above.
 If a student fails this course he/she may retake it once.
 Failure to pass this course the second time will disqualify the student from continuation in the program.